dev-tips/dev-tips/content/10-do-not-use-fat-arrows-because-of-this /post.md

 a = new A()
 ```

-Here the output will be the object A. That`s because with the fat arrow we bound the context of the class A instance to the anonymous function.
+The output will be the object `A`.
+That’s because we bound the context of the class `A` instance to the anonymous function using the fat arrow.

-So my conclusion is: before just using single or fat arrows, you have to ask yourself the two important questions mentioned above.
+So, my conclusion is: before just using single or fat arrows, you have to ask yourself the two important questions mentioned above.
 If you can answer these two questions, you know already your way to go.